tankf33der/verifpal-micro/README.md

 ## Installation

 - copy `verifpal.yaml` file to `~/.config/micro/syntax/`
 - copy `init.lua` file to `~/.config/micro/`.
-Or only 'if' block if you already have init.lua
+Or only 'if' block if you already have `init.lua` file.
+It will give you save and run model inside the editor by pressing `Ctrl-B`